tgeles/docs/doc/events/OS_summit_Oct_2015.rst

   mentioned in release notes
-- conclusion: Release Notes are very important to ops and decisions to upgrades; they should be given closer attention and need more involement from projects so they are accurate
+- conclusion: Release Notes are very important to ops and decisions to upgrades; they should be given closer attention and need more involvement from projects so they are accurate
 - suggestion that we update Release Notes following mid-cycle meetups (nova has done this once before)
 - upgrades are a key concern; solid docs for updating each service is very